ielab/inst_eval/README.md

 A. Moffat, P. Bailey, F. Scholer, P. Thomas. *[INST: An Adaptive Metric for Information Retrieval Evaluation](http://dl.acm.org/citation.cfm?id=2838938)*.
 ADCS'15 Proceedings of the 20th Australasian Document Computing Symposium.
 Sydney, Australia, December 2015.

+We thanks Moffat and Bailey for providing an initial implementation of INST from which this code was developed.

 ### Setting up inst_eval.y

 inst_eval.py is run as a standalone program.
 It requires Python 2.7 to be installed.